-The exact genetic defect a person with the condition has is sometimes difficult to determine.
+The exact genetic defect responsible for your child’s skeletal dysplasia may be difficult to pinpoint.
 The most common type of skeletal dysplasia is called achondroplasia.
-This is caused by mutations in the FGFR3 gene.
-Most of the time, the parents of a child born with achondroplasia are of normal height and stature (Unger, 2002).
+It’s caused by mutations of your child’s FGFR3 gene.
+Most of the time, parents of children born with achondroplasia have normal height and stature.

 Other common types of skeletal dysplasia include:

-Sometimes a child with skeletal dysplasia will be born with a short stature.
-In other cases, the child will be born with a normal birth length and fail to grow later on.
-A child’s parent or pediatrician may first discover the dysplasia when they notice that the child’s head is growing out of proportion to the rest of the body.
+If your child has skeletal dysplasia, they may be born with a short stature.
+In other cases, they may be born with a normal stature and fail to grow later on.
+You or your child’s doctor might discover their condition if your child’s head grows out of proportion to the rest of their body.

-A doctor may first conduct a physical examination.
-He or she will measure the child’s height, weight, and head circumference.
-The lower and upper segments of the body are measured separately to determine proportion.
-The doctor will also ask for a thorough family and patient history.
+To diagnose skeletal dysplasia, your child’s doctor may first conduct a physical examination.
+They will likely measure your child’s height, weight, and head circumference.
+They will probably measure the lower and upper segments of your child’s body separately to assess their proportions.
+They may also ask you questions about your child and family’s medical history.

 Your doctor may use X-rays, magnetic resonance imaging (MRI) scans, or computed tomography (CT) scans to help identify and assess deformities in your child’s bones.
 In some cases, they may even diagnose skeletal dysplasia before your child is born, using an ultrasound examination.
 Your doctor will likely conduct a routine ultrasound during your pregnancy or your partner’s pregnancy.
 During the exam, they may notice abnormalities in your developing child’s bone structure or limb lengths.
 They may order a more detailed follow-up ultrasound to help diagnose their condition.
 The exact type of dysplasia may be difficult to diagnose until after your child is born.